-Each non-employee director who serves as the chair of a committee receives only the additional annual fee as the chair of the committee and does not receive the additional annual fee as a member of the committee.
+For 2021 and 2022, each non-employee director who serves as the chair of a committee receives only the additional annual fee as the chair of the committee and does not receive the additional annual fee as a member of the committee.
 All cash payments to non-employee directors are paid quarterly in arrears on a prorated basis.